25 Thanksgiving Games For Bored Kids & Active Adults

 Pumpkin Pass

-For this game, you’ll only need orange balloons, blown up by mouth.
+You’ll only need orange balloons blown up by mouth for this game.

-Set a goal at the other end of the room and have everyone in the house keep the balloon up in the air without using feet or hands.
+Set a goal at the other end of the room and have everyone in the house keep the balloon up without using their feet or hands.

 Once you reach the goal, you win!